Tiny Server for Microservices

 • onStart() is called.

-• The default ready check is removed, so only user-specific ready checks.
+• The default ready check is removed, so only user-specific ready checks remain.

 Now the server is active.
-At some point, either /drain is called, or a signal do stop the process is caught, triggering the shutdownHook, each starts the following:
+At some point, a signal do stop the process is caught, triggering the shutdownHook.
+Alternatively a /drain call may run the first half of this.

 • A default /ready check with failing status is added ("Server is stopping.")